cuylerstuwe/chrome-mv3-template/src/background/listeners/README.md

 The name of this function will become enforced by Typescript as the name of the message dispatched from the foreground.

-The filename should match the name of this named export.
+As a convention for consistency's sake, the filename should match the name of this named export _(including casing)_.

 ## Notes